 If you find you’re running into adaptation issues like the keto headache, consider supplementing with exogenous ketone.

-→ These ones from Perfect Keto are our favorites.
+→ These ones from Perfect Keto are good too.

 Do Resistance Training